- Talon's line after it's confirmed that Linguini is Gusteau's illegitimate heir.

 - When Remy and Linguini are practicing how to cook together, Remy accidentally throws a frying pan out of the window, causing a car crash.
 Linguini tentatively lifts up his blindfold, only for Remy to push it back down for his own sake.

 - Remy's Epic Fail in the same scene of trying to get Linguini to lift the wine glass for him (Remy).
 He causes Linguini to drench them both by pouring it over his own head.
+It's even funnier if you realize that Linguini just soaked his head, while poor Remy got drenched from head to foot.

 - When Skinner busts in on Remy and the clan in the kitchen: